 “In the fall of 2009 I premiered a dance installation called move for Nuit Blanche in a quietly lit studio at Canada’s National Ballet School in Toronto.
 The audience response to the piece was ecstatic, and I was immediately inspired to imagine other situations in which the work could be presented.
 A powerful community engagement project for a residency, move can be situated beautifully in a wide variety of alternative spaces, performed by members of the local community.”

-Community presentations of move have been hosted by Brock Centre for the Arts in downtown St. Catharines in their Market Square building (2011), at the Beaverbrook Art Gallery in association with the Fredericton Playhouse (2014), at the Tett Centre for Creativity & Learning in Kingston (2015), at the Husky Oil Great Hall of the Rozsa Centre at the University of Calgary (2016), and at the Art Gallery of Burlington (2018); and with the Socrates Project in Hamilton (2019).
+Community presentations of move have been hosted by Brock Centre for the Arts in downtown St. Catharines in their Market Square building (2011); at the Beaverbrook Art Gallery in association with the Fredericton Playhouse (2014); at the Tett Centre for Creativity & Learning in Kingston (2015); at the Husky Oil Great Hall of the Rozsa Centre at the University of Calgary (2016); at the Art Gallery of Burlington (2018); and with the Socrates Project in Hamilton (2019).

 Presenters with a password may view the full length video here.